David and Lili's World Tour

 My brain was getting tired from trying to speak French all the time (I am much more comfortable with Spanish), so with one week to kill before the Boom Festival in Portugal, I made a side trip to Barcelona.
 What a great city!
 I was impressed.
 I saw Fahrenheit 911 (in Spanish).
 Earth to America: Get rid of Bush!
 If you're not registered to vote, get on it now, please.

 I met my French friends again in Cáceres, Spain, a city with a well-preserved Medieval quarter.
-We took siestas during the day and went out for the fiestas.
+We took siestas during the day, and then went out for the fiestas.
 Then we went to The Boom.
-The music, Goa Trance, was not as interesting as the variety found at Benicàssim, but the atmosphere made up for it.
+I found the music, Goa Trance, to be less interesting then the variety found at the Benicàssim festival, but the peaceful, cool hippy atmosphere made up for it.
 For the record, I have grown to like alternative electronic music (often called "techno"), if produced by talented musicians; the good stuff is great dance or chill-out music.
 But I prefer old-fashioned instruments.

 Previous: Indonesia . . .
 Next: USA